Hypermediaisobar/hyperProxy/README.md

 ## Testing

 Some small parts of the module can be run through automated testing with mocha (http://visionmedia.github.io/mocha/).
+You need to have it installed before running the tests.
 To run all available tests, use following command lines:

 ```sh